 IMPORTANT NOTICE ABOUT THE STEAMING OF THE ENGINES.

-Unfortunately the site steam boiler has accumulated a number of (expensive) problems and so has been permanently taken out of service.
-Therefore, for an indefinite future, the museum will have no steam.
-Alternative means of achieving motion are being progressed.
+Unfortunately the site steam boiler has accumulated a number of too-expensive-to-solve problems and so was permanently taken out of service in 2021.
+Therefore, for the foreseeable future, the museum will have no steam.